Custer County Sheriff and CBI are investigating elder abuse allegations against actor John Amos - ExBulletin

 Custer County Sheriff and CBI are investigating elder abuse allegations against actor John Amos

-Colorado authorities confirmed Friday they are looking into elder abuse allegations involving actor John Amos.
+Colorado authorities are investigating elder abuse allegations involving 83-year-old actor John Amos, who has lived near the mountain town of Westcliffe for years.

-THE Colorado Bureau of Investigation looks into the matter, with the sheriff of Custer County, where Amos owned a house northeast of Westcliffe.
+THE Colorado Bureau of Investigation is investigating this case, with the sheriff of Custer county.
+Amos resides in a modest paneled house in the northeast of the city.

 THE Custer County Sheriff’s Office is the leader.
 We only help them.
-This is an open investigation at this time, CBI spokeswoman Lisa Kohlbrenner said Friday morning.
-She said the office’s help was requested on May 15.
+This is an ongoing investigation, CBI spokeswoman Lisa Kohlbrenner confirmed Friday.
+She said Custer County Sheriff Rich Smith requested the office’s assistance on May 15.

-Custer County in a news release confirmed it received reports that Amos may have been the victim of a crime.
+Smith confirmed in a news release on Friday that local authorities had received reports that Amos may have been the victim of a crime.

-“We are thoroughly investigating this allegation and have consulted with our partners at the Colorado Bureau of Investigation and the Department of Human Services,” the statement said.
+“We are thoroughly investigating this allegation and have consulted with our partners at the Colorado Bureau of Investigation and the Department of Human Services,” Smith said.
 “We have also been in contact with Mr. Amos and his lawyer.”

-Officials declined to include more information in the statement, noting that the investigation is ongoing, but the statement confirmed that Amos’ publicist has confirmed the 83-year-old actor is a patient at a hospital. of Tennessee.
+Although Amos is interested in acting, he has also relied on artificial oxygen in recent years.
+Franklin said Amos could now move to New Jersey, where he grew up as the son of an auto mechanic, to receive closer care.

+“He needs round-the-clock care,” he said.
+“He liked to sit on the porch of this house looking at the Sangre de Cristo mountains.
+He liked it.
+He liked the people around Westcliffe.
+They were all nice to him and hugged him.
+There is not a single person at Westcliffe who has ever mistreated John,” Franklin said.

-A girl went public with accusations that he had been abused, but Amos reportedly dismissed that, according to the Daily mail.
-A prolific actor who has starred in American Dad and Good Times, Amos has been registered as an unaffiliated voter in Colorado since 2018.
+A girl went public with accusations that he had been abused, but Amos reportedly dismissed that, according to reports in several entertainment-oriented publications.
+A prolific actor who played adult Kunta Kinte in the 1977 miniseries Roots and later starred in American Dad and Good Times, Amos once had homes in California and New Jersey, but has lived for about six years in the Colorado.
+Decades ago, he played football at Colorado State University and graduated from CSU with a degree in sociology, then signed with the Denver Broncos and briefly played professional football with other teams in the 1960s before beginning his acting career.

 Get more information about Colorado by signing up for our daily Your Morning Dozen email newsletter.